 Crawl spaces aren’t especially large, but they play an essential role in the health of a home.
-Whether you’re moving into a new place or have been in the same house for years, you need to keep an eye on your crawl space.
-If you don’t, you risk seeing signs of flooding, moisture, and structural damage throughout the whole of your home.
+Whether you’re moving into a new place or have been in the same house for years, you need to do routine checks on your crawl space.
+If you don’t, you risk seeing signs of flooding, moisture, and structural damage throughout your entire home.

 First-Year Crawl Space Problems

-Crawl spaces take little square footage in most houses that they’re easy to overlook.
-When you’ve overwhelmed with the stress of moving to a new place, you may leave off an inspection of your crawl space for months at a time.
+Crawl spaces take up little square footage in most houses, which makes them easy to forget.
+When moving into a new home, the list of things to do to prepare and prep may get bogged down, making the crawl space an overlooked area.
 This, unfortunately, isn’t the best idea.
-There are a few different problems that can crop up in your crawl space during your first year in a new home, including:
+There are a few different problems that can crop up in your crawl space during your first year in a new home, such as:

 - Pest infestations

 Overcoming these initial crawl space problems can be difficult.
 If you’re feeling a little market savvy, however, you may not have to.
-It’s always a good idea to talk to an area contractor before you go about purchasing a new home.
-You may be able to bring that contractor with you on an inspection of your potential new property.
-If it appears, after an inspection, that the previous owners of the home you’re interested in didn’t take care of their crawl space like they should have, you may be able to haggle with potential repairs in mind.
+It’s always a good idea to talk to an area crawl space expert before you go about purchasing a new home.
+You may be able to bring that professional with you on an inspection of your potential new property.
+If it appears, after an inspection, that the previous owners of the home you’re interested in didn’t take care of their crawl space as they should have, you may be able to haggle with potential repairs in mind.
 Alternatively, the property owners may invest in crawl space repairs before you even move in.

-If you’re not able to get a contractor out to the property, you can still explore the different means of repairing and protecting your crawl space with area professionals.
+If you’re not able to get a crawl space expert out to the property, you can still explore the different means of repairing and protecting your crawl space with area professionals.
 If you choose to invest in crawl space waterproofing measures like a vapor barrier early, you can keep yourself from dealing with similar problems later down the line.

 If you put off inspecting or treating a damaged crawl space during your first year, you may be setting your home up for long-term damage.
 By the time you’ve settled into your home, you may have even adjusted to some of the symptoms that indicate trouble in your crawl space.
 Some of the most common problems to run into five years into your homeownership include: